Beetlejuice (franchise): The Rosey and Buddy Show

-Beetlejuice made a cameo appearance in this 1992 animated TV special, produced, like the Beetlejuice animated series, by Nelvana.
+Beetlejuice made a cameo appearance in the 1992 animated TV special The Rosey and Buddy Show, produced, like the Beetlejuice animated series, by Nelvana.
 Like in the Beetlejuice animated series, Beetlejuice is voiced by Stephen Ouimette.

 "Ghost with the Most" (2020)

 On October 6, 2020, Beetlejuice guest-starred in the Teen Titans Go! episode "Ghost with the Most", which aired as part of the show's sixth season.
 In this appearance, he was voiced by Alex Brightman, reprising his role from the Beetlejuice Broadway musical.